A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

-Proteins are essential biomolecules that perform a wide range of functions in living organisms.
-In this experiment, we isolate and analyze proteins from egg white, the albumen of a chicken egg, to understand their properties and significance in biological systems.
+Proteins are essential biomolecules performing a wide range of functions in living organisms.
+This experiment isolates and analyzes proteins from egg white (chicken egg albumen) to understand their properties and biological significance.

 Materials